1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 75° ÷ 15 = 5 hours.

-44. The total number of standard time zones in the world is about:
+44. The total number of standard time zones in the world is about_____________.

 A) 12